Helping others: Columbiana’s George Bentley remembered for his kind soul - Shelby County Reporter

 “It’s the sweetest thing just sitting here not being able to get any work done today because of the phone calls and emails from the lives he touched,” Rux said.
 “I’m looking at my emails now, and every single one of them is from someone talking about him.”

 Because of George’s reach to others, his legacy will continue to impact others.
-His sons will carry on his traditions, while others on the community will continue telling stories and attempting to share his love for life with others as well.
+His sons will carry on his traditions, while others in the community will continue telling stories and attempting to share his love for life with others as well.

 “Without doubt, his legacy will continue to carry on,” Rux said.
 “We will do it at the agency and in the community.
 He would not have wanted it any other way.
 He’d probably tell us, ‘Boys, it’s time to get back to work’ and that’s what we’re going to do.
 This agency has been here 115 years and it will be here 115 more to continue making a difference.”